Charleston Film Wedding Photographer

 Roughly 80 to 90 percent of your gallery is candid.

 Family portraits are structured for efficiency.
-Couple portraits are gently guided to protect light and posture.
-The rest unfolds naturally.
+Couple portraits are gently guided to protect light and composition.
+The remainder unfolds naturally.

 I don’t script emotion.